beaubranton4/ncaa_d1_baseball_stats/README.md

  As a former college baseball player, I am an avid fan of college baseball.
 I like following my alma mater, staying up to date on players from where I grew up, and tracking the up and coming stars in the game who will undoubtedly play professionally one day.
 Although the NCAA does a great job of gathering this data - there isn't a great central repository for visualizing college baseball stats that is easily searchable and filterable.
 I felt that I could take steps towards creating a solution to this problem through this project - and maybe uncover some interesting insights while I'm at it.
 And last, but certainly not least, learn about Data Engineering!

-If all you care about is reproducing this project on your own, you can follow this **link**.
+If you want to go straight to reproducing the project on your own you can find instructions [here](https://github.com/beaubranton4/ncaa_d1_baseball_stats/blob/main/setup.md).

-<iframe width="600" height="450" src="https://lookerstudio.google.com/embed/reporting/a4fcf765-aa8c-4337-bdbe-6a165cbb5266/page/p_z3bay2lggd" frameborder="0" style="border:0" allowfullscreen sandbox="allow-storage-access-by-user-activation allow-scripts allow-same-origin allow-popups allow-popups-to-escape-sandbox"></iframe>

   ## **Objective**